 One reason for the difference between the 27 percent amended or repealed figure and the 9 percent reduction in regulatory restrictions is that different measures are used.
-110 The former is based on counts of regulations, while the latter is based on counts of terms.
+The former is based on counts of regulations, while the latter is based on counts of terms.
 The former also includes amended rules while the latter is a measure of aggregate restrictions reduced.
-Similar to what may have happened in Virginia, new regulations could have continued to be added during the time of the review, thereby offsetting some of the administration's efforts to reduce regulation levels.
+Similar to what may have happened in Virginia, new regulations could have continued to be added during the time of the review, thereby offsetting some of the administration's efforts to reduce regulations.
 The reduction target of 30 percent was not legally binding either.
 Governor Bevin lost reelection in 2019, which brought an end to the red tape reform in Kentucky, highlighting the lack of permanence to some reforms implemented via executive actions.

 Missouri's No MO Red Tape initiative is another example of a red-tape reduction reform.
-The program was initiated via a 2017 executive order signed by then-governor Eric Greitens.
-Missouri's effort included a measure of regulation to track its progress - a "regulatory restriction," which is a metric from the RegData project from the Mercatus Center.
-112 A regulatory restriction is defined as instances of terms "shall," "must," "may not," "prohibited," and "required" found in regulatory text.
-Governor Greitens also announced a 33 percent reduction target.
-113 Like Kentucky, Missouri created a website, which included information about the state's regulatory count and allowed members of the public to submit information about problematic regulations.
-One notable aspect of Missouri's reforms was the extensive outreach efforts undertaken to solicit information about regulations that were bothering the public.
-Leaders in Missouri set a goal for themselves to
+The program was initiated via a 2017 executive order signed by then-governor Eric Greitens.109 Missouri's effort included a measure of regulation to track its progress-a "regulatory restriction," which is a metric from the RegData project from the Mercatus Center.110 A regulatory restriction is defined as instances of terms "shall," "must," "may not," "prohibited," and "required."
+Governor Greitens also announced a 33 percent reduction target.111 Like Kentucky, Missouri created a website, which included information about the state's regulatory count and allowed members of the public to submit information about problematic regulations.112 One notable aspect of Missouri's reforms was the extensive outreach efforts undertaken to solicit information about regulations that were bothering the public.
+Leaders in Missouri set a goal for themselves to receive at least 100 public comments per agency.113 This goal was exceeded at most agencies, and 5,765 public comments were received in total.114 This number is sizable when one considers the number of comments received in six previous state regulatory reviews exceeded 1,000 in only one instance.115 Overall, regulatory restrictions fell in Missouri from a high of 134,702 to 93,915,116 a cut of more than 30 percent that was in line with the goal of Governor Greitens to reduce restrictions by onethird.
+Also noteworthy is that the red-tape cutting effort continued into the term of Governor Greitens's successor.117